gj1118/wezterm_helix_theme/Readme.md

 If you have Just installed, run the command `just bl` after you have checked out this repo, to build and copy the artifacts to the helix themes folder.
 The helix folder that it will copy the generated `helix` theme to is `/Users/<userfolder>/.config/helix/themes`

 ## Configuring themes
-In the wezterm lua configuiration file (located in the .config folder of your home path - e.g. `/Users/<userfolder>/.config/wezterm/wezterm.lua`) you can add the function below
+In the wezterm lua configuration file (located in the .config folder of your home path - e.g. `/Users/<userfolder>/.config/wezterm/wezterm.lua`) you can add the function below

 ```
   local function themeCycler(window, _)